ferrilab/bitvec/book/memory-model.md

 ## Aliasing

-To Rust and LLVM, “aliasing” occurs whenever there are two paths to a memory region, and one of them has write privileges.
-In Rust, this is represented by the `&mut` reference exclusion rule: it is always, always, **always** Undefined Behavior in the *Rust* memory model to have two *references* which can reach a memory element if one of them is marked `&mut`.
+To Rust and LLVM, “aliasing” occurs whenever there are two paths to a memory region, and at least one of them has write privileges.
+In Rust, this is represented by the `&mut` reference exclusion rule: it is always, always, **always** Undefined Behavior in the *Rust* memory model to have two *references* which can reach a memory element if at least one of them is marked `&mut`.

 LLVM, which was created for, is written in, and culturally shaped by C++, takes a similar view with its `noalias` annotation, but struggles to enforce it as